 Stage 3: Remodel Phase – Lasts 3 months to a year.
 During this phase you can slowly return to your activity or sport.
 During this phase your cells are reorganizing tissue making it stronger and better able to withstand the forces you place on it.
 This is a great time to strengthen your body.
 Not just the injured site but your entire musculoskeletal system!
 By using progressive resistance you will build your body bigger, badder and stronger than it was and hopefully avoid future reoccurrences.

-Do I have to come to you for rehabilitation or can I go to McPT Clinic near my house because I have a Groupon?
+Do I have to come to you for rehabilitation or can I go to a clinic near my house because I have a Groupon?

 You can go wherever you want we just can’t vouch for them.
 Typically you get what you pay for.
 We diagnose, treat and fix tendonosis and tendonopathies at SDRI on a regular basis.
-Most GP’s.
-PT’s and Chiropractors don’t even know what it is much less how to fix it.
 If you live far away and it is not reasonable for you to come to our clinic for regular therapy we can provide you with home rehabilitation programs and videos.
 You can perform the exercises in the comfort of your own home and avoid paying your insurance deductible and co-pay while getting better!
-If you want I’ll even friend you on Facebook and nag you to do your exercises every day.
-Be very careful if you choose this option because I am relentless.

 I have more questions about PRP and my condition.
 Can you answer them?